kjell/mcn-2020-git-haiku/index.md

 No oil to read by
-and bring to men a chance to rest
+Is also changed to another
 Of faded daffodils